Chris-Bland/textGpt/README.md

 ## Setup:

 ### Twilio:
-Sign up for a Twilio account and go to the console.
+1. Sign up for a Twilio account and go to the console.
-Get a phone number (take note of it)
+2. Get a phone number (take note of it)
-In the Twilio console, navigate to Phone Numbers -> Manage -> Active Numbers.
+3. **Add lambda webhook:** In the Twilio console, navigate to Phone Numbers -> Manage -> Active Numbers.
 Under Messaging Configuration, find the "A call comes in" field and ensure it's set to "Webhook".
 Add your receiveSms lambda url to this field.

-Find your AccountSid and AuthToken values and add them as the value for the twilioAccountSid and twilioAuthToken keys in AWS SecretsManager

 ### AWS:
-Create a secret called `TextGptSecrets`.
-Add values for `twilioAccountSid`, `twilioAuthToken`, and `openAiApiKey`.
+1. Create a secret called `ChatGPTSecrets`.
+2. Add values for `twilioAccountSid`, `twilioAuthToken`, and `openAiApiKey` using the twilio config values from the console.
+For OpenAI, generate a new secretApiKey in the account settings panel.
-If you have issues with lambdas not being able to get secrets, make sure the IAM resource is the full secret name.
+3. If you have issues with lambdas not being able to get secrets, make sure the IAM resource is the full secret name.
 Sometimes dropped the ending.

 ### IAC:
-Toggle timeouts as needed.
-All IAM policies and Roles are setup in the stack.
+1. Toggle timeouts as needed.
+2. All IAM policies and Roles are setup in the stack.

 ## To run:
 ### npm install
 ### cdk build
 ### cdk deploy